LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 ```

 <aside class="aside-warning" markdown="1">
-You should not try to create a new `Job` object with `Employer`, `Location`, etc. properties that don't already exist in the data store.
+You should not try to create a new `Job` object with `Employer`, `Location`, etc. properties that don't already exist.
 Our non-database system isn't as robust as it will be shortly, and doing something like this might break it.

 When you create a new `Job` object for this assignment, you'll always be doing so using existing employers, locations, etc.
 </aside>